Healthcare-associated Infections Healthcare Facility Data Reports for Providers

 Healthcare-associated infections (HAIs) are infections patients can get while receiving medical treatment in a healthcare facility.
 The Centers for Disease Control and Preventions (CDC) and Connecticut Department of Public Health (DPH) are making elimination of HAIs a priority.
 Infection data are reported by healthcare facility staff to the CDC National Healthcare Safety Network (NHSN) and are analyzed by DPH HAI Program staff.

-The Aggregate Data Report may help patients who need hospital care learn about healthcare-associated infections (HAIs) at the healthcare facility they may choose.
+The HAI Provider Report may help patients who need hospital care learn about healthcare-associated infections (HAIs) at the healthcare facility they may choose.
 In this report, hospitals, long term care hospitals, and inpatient rehabilitation facilities are listed together in tables.
 You can see information about different healthcare facilities in the same place.
 Patients can use this information to ask healthcare providers questions before seeking and/or while receiving medical treatment.
 Asking the right questions can also help you learn what you can do to prevent infections.

 To contact the Healthcare Associated Infections Program, please call 860-509-7995.